ignaciomarvinjohn/meme-uet-hmt/README.md

 ```
 This is the version that uses UET, which utilizes the keywords/keyphrases.

 Our code does not use the command line.
-Instead, it changes the experiment using control parameters and hyperparameters.
+Instead, the experiment can be changed using control parameters and hyperparameters.

 Control Parameters:
 - is_debug = Use this for debugging (checking the dimensions at a certain point).